pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 {% endhighlight %}

-We'll use jQuery always so that the code will set timeouts even in case of failures.
+We'll use jQuery [always](http://api.jquery.com/deferred.always/) so that the code will set timeouts even in case of failures.

 Part appending to DOM is rather typical, you could use some js templates, like Mustache to make code cleaner and more readable, generating DOM from string is probably bad practice but we'll do this here for the sake of simplicity.

-full JavaScript code:
+Full JavaScript code:

 {% highlight javascript %}
+// realtime.js
 "use strict";

 function append_to_dom(data) {